 They – point to the group of boys and girls at the front.

 Play a game where students race to demonstrate the pronoun you name in groups.
 For I all students point to themselves.
 For you, all students point to their pair, looking at each other.
 For we students jump together, interlocking elbows and using both hands to indicate both of them.
-For they students jump into a group of three and indicate a different group of three.
+For ‘they,’ students jump into a group of three and point to a different group of three.

 Play the memory game, “Which one has gone?”
 At the front of class place a boy (he), a girl (she), a group of three (they), a person pointing at himself (I), a pair of students pointing at themselves (we), and the teacher (that’s you).
-Check understanding by indicating each configuration while the class name the relevant pronoun.
-Ask the class to close their eyes and hide their faces in their arms.
+Check understanding by indicating each configuration while the class name the appropriate pronoun.
+Ask students to close their eyes and hide their faces in their arms.
 Quickly shuffle the groups at the front.
-Then hide one of the individuals or group.
-Either have them hide behind your desk, or put a sheet over them while they crouch down.
+Then hide one of the individuals or groups.
+Either have them hide behind your desk or put a sheet over them while they crouch down.
 Ask the class to open their eyes and tell you which one is missing.

 At this point, I would play more games from the book to drill short sentences with pronouns – for example, Abracadanagram from 176 English Language Games for Children.
-Or use any of the drill games from my teen and adult games book.
+Or use any of the drill games from my teen and adult games book or online games book.

 Reinforce all the listening and speaking games with writing games – see the games books for ideas.